-Join LMCC at the Arts Center on Governors Island for a day of free, environmentally-focused activities and artmaking honoring Earth Week!
+On April 18, 10:30-7pm, join LMCC at the Arts Center at Governors Island for a day of free, environmentally-focused activities and artmaking honoring Earth Week!

 In the morning, the winners of the 2026 NYCHA Resident Climate Action Grants share their community-focused sustainability projects.
 Then, environmental artist Greg Corbino leads a hands-on, family-friendly puppet-making workshop.
 In the afternoon, LMCC’s president, Moe Yousuf, will be in conversation with Stony Brook University professor and author Joseph M. Pierce about his new book Speculative Relations: Indigenous Worlding and Repair.